Made in Queensland

 - be registered for GST and hold an active Australian Business Number (ABN);

-- have the financial capacity and standing necessary to conduct the proposed Eligible Project (including by contributing at least 50% of the project costs);
+- have the financial capacity and standing necessary to conduct the proposed Eligible Project recognising that the grant payments are made in arrears;

-- not have, and must not have an Associated Entity that has, received (or be about to receive) funding under the MIQ Program that in aggregate exceeds, or will exceed $2.5 million;
+- not have, and must not be an Associated Entity that has, received (or be about to receive) funding under the MIQ Program that in aggregate exceeds, or will exceed $2.5 million;

 - not be insolvent or have owners or directors that are an undischarged bankrupt; and

 - not be a federal, state or local government entity, statutory authority or special purpose vehicle or not-for-profit organisation.

 If an application does not meet the Eligibility Criteria, the Department may reject the application and not consider it for any further assessment.

 Applicants should note that a detailed due diligence and probity review may be undertaken on the applicant including, but not limited to, the checks and searches below: